 "Everyone's entitled to their opinion but we know where we are at."

-Australia might be ranked number one in the world but it is South Africa, who go into the tournament as favourites.
+Australia might be ranked number one in the world but its South Africa, who go into the tournament as favourites.

-Currently third on the international one day rankings they boast an array of players who can single handedly turn a game, but they are haunted by the tag of world cup chokers, having never won an elimination game at the tournament.
+Currently third on the international one day rankings they boast an array of players who can single handedly turn a game but they're haunted by the tag of world cup chokers, having never won an elimination game at the tournament.

 In skipper AB de Villiers and Hashim Amla they have the top two one day batsmen in the world while Dale Steyn and Mornel Morkel are among the world's top bowlers.